golangee/gotrino-make/README.md

         filename to a local json file, which contains extra BuildInfo values.
 Accessible in templates by {{.Extra}}
   -forceRefresh
         if set to true, all file hashes are always recalculated for each build instead of relying on ModTime.
+  -generate
+        if set to true, 'go generate' is invoked everytime before building.
   -host string
         the host to bind on. (default "localhost") -port int